andersgMSFT/Coffee-MR/README.md

 Additionally, the BC extension includes a sample data page named **Coffee MR Sample Data**, with a function to generate sample coffee machine models.

-There is a simple 3d model included in this repo under "Sample data".
+There is a simple 3d model included in this repo under [Sample data](https://github.com/andersgMSFT/Coffee-MR/tree/main/Sample%20Data).
 You can upload this to an item through the item page in BC to try it out in the Power App.

-Because this is meant as a demo to showcase the platforms mixed reality capabilities there are a few known limitations in the App that you should be aware of if you want to use this as a starting point for your own app:
+Because this is meant as a demo to showcase the platform's mixed reality capabilities there are a few known limitations in the App that you should be aware of if you want to use this as a starting point for your own app:

 - The sample data generator has been tested and optimized for US versions of the platform.
 Adaptations may be required for different regional settings.
 - The generated Invoice uses the first customer from the customer API to simplify the demo flow.